asmusz-adobe/AdobeSign-Resources/Answers/Certification-process.md

 There are some things you should be aware of and follow through on as part of your dev process.

-Your platform will normally be required to allow instance users to connect their own Adobe Sign accounts (whether provisioned for them by you as a partner or acquired by them direct from Adobe) to your platform through oAuth.
+Your platform will normally be required to allow instance users(typically an admin) to connect their own Adobe Sign accounts (whether provisioned for them by you as a partner or acquired by them direct from Adobe) to your platform through [oAuth](https://secure.echosign.com/public/static/oauthDoc.jsp).
 This is usually __required__ so you will need to have developed and set things up on your side to account for this.

 We need to make sure you are following the [OWASP top 10](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project) as well as making sure you're __encrypting all the tokens as well as your partner "App Secret"__.

 You should be finished or nearly finished with your integration development and be able to allow our reviewers to log into an instance to do their testing.

-You can help speed up the process by providing any recent 3rd party security testing summary reports you may already have related to the OWASP parameters.
+You can help speed up the process by providing any recent 3rd party security testing summary reports you may already have, related to the OWASP parameters.

 During the security review and "Certification" process, we will do a few things.